 The History of Eclectic Readers

-The Eclectic Readers started in 2009 as an IRL book club of three and has since grown to a group of 12 spread across the United States.
-From there, in 2015, four of us in the book club thought we'd give podcasting a try and have been going strong ever since!
-In each monthly episode, we base our main book discussion on that month's IRL book club pick.
+The Eclectic Readers started in 2009 as an IRL book club.
+In 2015, four of us in the book club thought we'd give podcasting a try and have been going strong ever since!
+In each monthly book club episode, we base our book choice on that month's IRL book club pick.

 October 15th, 2017 | 1 hr 9 mins